-To define the start of the beta test, you use Studio to specify a number of days before the course start date for self-paced courses or before the section and subsection release dates for instructor-paced courses.
-For more information, see How Beta Testers See Course Content.
+To define the start of the beta test, you use Studio to specify a number of days before the release day that is defined for each section and subsection in your course.

-Beta tester access to course content for an instructor-paced course with Days Early for Beta Users = 20 and 2 sections:
+Beta tester access to courseware for a course with Days Early for Beta Users = 20 and 2 sections:

-In this example, the beta testers cannot access all of the content on the Course page when the beta test starts on 26 August: they can access section 1 but not section 2.
+In this example, the beta testers cannot access all of the courseware when the beta test starts on 26 August: they can access section 1 but not section 2.
 You may want to provide a schedule of section availability to your testers so that they can plan their time appropriately.
-Future release dates do not display to the beta testers in the course.
+Future release dates do not display to the beta testers in the courseware.